Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

   * When placing [netgame flags][scenario#tag-field-netgame-flags], the _Properties palette_ now includes explanations for how to set up each [game mode][game-modes].
   * When placing [netgame equipment][scenario#tag-field-netgame-equipment] the team index field also has a helpful reminder that 0=red and 1=blue.
 * Stability improvement:
+  * The snap to normal hotkey, <kbd>N</kbd>, no longer puts the editor into a bad state.
   * [Detail object][detail_object_collection] painting is possibly more stable now.
 More testing is needed to confirm.
   * Sapien no longer crashes if a BSP fog plane has a fog region set to NONE.
   * Recording and model view modes no longer cause a crash on closing Sapien.